MTC History

 1995

-Anne Meara’s debut play, After-Play, features Barbara Barrie and Rue McClanahan, and moves to Theatre Four for an extended run.
+The world premiere of Anne Meara’s debut play, After-Play, features Barbara Barrie and Rue McClanahan, and moves to Theatre Four for an extended run.

 1996

-Actress and playwright Leslie Ayvazian’s powerful Nine Armenians, directed by Lynne Meadow and featuring Kathleen Chalfant, receives wide acclaim for its moving picture of an Armenian-American girl’s search for her cultural roots.
+The New York premiere of actress and playwright Leslie Ayvazian’s powerful Nine Armenians, directed by Lynne Meadow and featuring Kathleen Chalfant, receives wide acclaim for its moving picture of an Armenian-American girl’s search for her cultural roots.

-MTC co-produces the New York Premiere of August Wilson’s Seven Guitars on Broadway.
+MTC co-produces the New York premiere of August Wilson’s Seven Guitars on Broadway.

 New York premiere of Athol Fugard’s Valley Song with Lisa Gay Hamilton.